Jimmy Patsos: 2013-2018

 On November 19, 2013 Patsos recorded his first win at Siena in a 72–70 triumph over St. Bonaventure.

 In his first season at the helm, Patsos guided the Saints to their first winning season since 2010 as the program capped off a 20-18 year which ended in a CBI championship.
 The title was the program's second ever national postseason championship (1950 National Catholic Invitational).
 After starting the season 7-12, Siena finished the regular season strongly with an 11-9 conference record and fifth-place finish before losing in the MAAC Quarterfinals to Canisius 71-65.

 The Saints were selected to play in College Basketball Invitational.
 Siena defeated Stony Brook 66-55 in the first round.
 The Saints then won a thriller beating Penn State from the Big Ten Conference 54-52 in the Quarterfinals.
 After a 61-49 win over Illinois State in the semifinals; Siena defeated Fresno State in the best-of-three CBI championship series.
 Siena won game one on the road 61-57 after rallying from 12 down in the second half.
 The Bulldogs would tie the series before the Saints would clinch the title with an 81-68 victory in game three.
 Siena finished the season winning nine of their final 11 games.

 On April 13, 2018 Patsos resigned from Siena after 5 years with a 77-92 career record after the college opened an investigation into allegations of inappropriate behavior in the program.

+Broadcasting career

+Since Siena, Patsos has worked as a broadcaster and commentator, discussing Washington Mystics and Washington Wizards NBA games, and as a color commentator for Towson and George Washington.